sergioenterprisedb/edb-k8s-workshop/chapter_two.md

 After a few minutes, the list of pods in your `edbuserXX` namespace should look like the screenshot below.

 Open the web terminal again (if you haven't got it open already), and have it display the cluster configuration by typing `kubectl cnp psql more-robust-cluster-edbuserXX -- -U postgres`.
 In the psql session you are now in, type `show work_mem`.
-This should output "4MB".
+This should output "4MB":

 Get the time when the primary pod was started, by typing the following into your web terminal: `kubectl describe pod more-robust-cluster-edbuserXX | grep -A 1 "State:.*Running"`.
-This shows a timestamp for when the primary pod of your cluster was started.
+This shows a timestamp for when the primary pod of your cluster was started, as in the screenshot:

 Ok, now we'll change the `work_mem` setting.
 We'll see that the operator executed a `pg_ctl reload` under the hood and not a complete restart of the cluster.